Does Travel Insurance Cover Your Jewellery?

-So the big question is, does your travel insurance cover lost, stolen or damaged jewellery?
+So the big question is: does your travel insurance cover lost, stolen or damaged jewellery, and how does that interact with your home policy?

 Travel insurance limitations